-This latest, critically acclaimed film from Alfonso Cuarón comes as the culmination of a four years’ wait for technology to catch up with the director’s ideas, similarly to Cameron’s ‘Avatar’ (2009).
-The wait was surely worth it since in ‘Gravity’ we see mind-blowing visuals of outer-space, beautiful shots of the Earth, and exhilarating special effects, which all required hard work.
-The film itself depicts two astronauts, Ryan Stone (Sandra Bullock) and Matt Kowalski (George Clooney) who are left stranded in the open space trying to get back to the Earth while their supply of oxygen still lasts.
-Flying debris and meteors are just examples of dangers they have to face on their journey back to the Earth.
+This latest critically-acclaimed film from Alfonso Cuarón comes as the culmination of a four years’ wait for technology to catch up with the director’s ideas, similarly to Cameron’s ‘Avatar’ (2009).
+In ‘Gravity’, we see mind-blowing visuals of the outer-space, beautiful shots of the planet Earth and exhilarating special effects.
+The film itself depicts two astronauts, Ryan Stone (Sandra Bullock) and Matt Kowalski (George Clooney) who are left stranded in the open space trying to get back to Earth while their supply of oxygen is running out.
+Meteors and flying debris are just examples of the dangers they have to face on their journey back.

-Even though virtually all of the film’s narrative takes place in space, ‘Gravity’ is packed with the never-boring action, suspense, thrill, with occasional touching moments thrown here and there, to emphasise the inability of the mankind to compete with the forces of universe.
-Cuarón captures accurately and realistically panic on camera, from the heavy breathing to the screaming, and Bullock should be credited for most of the scary moments.
-The finale of the movie is also masterfully accomplished from the music to the scenery, and it probably makes for the most touching part of the film.
-The title of the film is accurate as it seems that gravity becomes almost a main character in the film, a force on which many things in the film depend.
+Even though virtually all of the film’s narrative takes place in the open space, ‘Gravity’ is packed with never-boring action, suspense, thrills, with occasional emotional moments thrown here and there to emphasise the inability of the mankind to compete with the forces of the universe.
+Cuarón captures the panic accurately and realistically on camera, from the heavy breathing to the screaming of his actors.
+The finale of the movie is also masterfully accomplished from the right music to the stunning scenery, and it is probably the most touching part of the film.
+It seems that gravity really becomes almost a main character in the film, a force on which many things in the film depend.

-Taking the theme into account, the narrative can hardly be criticised, but for the ceaseless roller-coaster ride from hope to despair and back again, which the characters go through, with not a moment’s left to contemplation.
-Clooney’s character, Matt Kowalski, repeats during the film ‘Houston, I have a bad feeling about this mission’, and, as Matt says this, I have a bad feeling about this film, i.e. that feeling that I somehow know how the film is about to end.
-‘Gravity’ thinks it is toying with its audience by constantly making them feel that something bad is about to happen (only to reverse the situation at the last minute – or not), but these instances of danger, whereby the leads are forced to go through every imaginable astronaut’s nightmare, become only too frequent throughout the movie, making it more predictable that it should be.
+Taking the theme into account, the narrative cannot really be criticised.
+The story is a ceaseless roller-coaster ride from hope to despair and back again with not a moment left to contemplation.
+Clooney’s character, Matt Kowalski, repeats: ‘Houston, I have a bad feeling about this mission’, and, as Matt, the audience may also have a bad feeling about this film, i.e., that feeling that they may know how the film is about to end.
+However, unfortunately, although the film may think it is toying with its audience by constantly making them feel that something “bad” is about to happen every second of the movie, all these instances of “danger” in the film become only too frequent as the film progresses, making it more predictable that it should be.

-Sandra Bullock has already shown she can act and her role in ‘The Bind Slide’ (2009) landed her an Oscar.
-However, while watching ‘Gravity’ I could not help but draw connection with her role in ‘Premonition’ (2007), a quite underrated, thought-provoking gem of a film in which Bullock faces a very stressful series of events, which no human being on this Earth is likely to face again.
-As in ‘Premonition’, Bullock displays a realistic reaction to stress in ‘Gravity’, finding inner strength to combat her weaknesses and trying to make sense of the situation all on her own.
-Bullock is someone who we all can identify with, and in that way, I am relieved that Angelina Jolie, who was originally cast, was unable to make it to the final version.
+Sandra Bullock has already shown she can act well, and her role in ‘The Blind Slide’ (2009) landed her an Oscar.
+However, while watching ‘Gravity’, it is impossible not to draw connections with her previous role in ‘Premonition’ (2007), an underrated, thought-provoking gem of a film in which Bullock faces some very stressful and horrific events.
+As in ‘Premonition’, Bullock here displays a very realistic reaction to stress, finding inner strength to combat her weaknesses and trying to make sense of the situation all on her own.
+It is easy to identify with Bullock’s character, and in that way, the audience should feel a tad grateful that Angelina Jolie, who was originally cast for the role, was unable to make it to the final cut.

-After Soderbergh’s ‘Solaris’ (2002), George Clooney should feel right at home in ‘Gravity’, but in my opinion, Clooney (in the role of Matt Kowalski) poses considerable problem here.
+After Soderbergh’s ‘Solaris’ (2002), George Clooney should feel right at home in ‘Gravity’, but, in my opinion, Clooney (in the role of Matt Kowalski) is a huge (if not the main) problem in this film.
 In the words of one movie critic “Clooney plays things as if he’s still ‘Up in the Air’ [(2009)], delivering the “crammed-to-the-gills backpack” speech — way too cool for the dire circumstances” (Weber, E. Necn.com).
-I cannot agree more with this assessment.
+This evaluation is spot-on.
 Although Clooney is funny and witty, he also makes ‘Gravity’ less believable, more fantastical, and, frankly, less moving.
 It is clear that the cast must have included some nice, ‘laid-back’, funny guy to offset the nervousness and tension of Ryan Stone (Bullock).
 However, Clooney hardly fits this profile, and virtually any other actor would have been a better choice.
-Hardly ‘nice’, Clooney, quite in spite of himself, still projects this image of haughtiness and cynicism, which does not fit ‘Gravity’ and its circumstances at all, and far from being ‘likeable’, Clooney’s character may appear quite annoying.
+Hardly ‘nice’, Clooney, quite in spite of himself, still projects this image of haughtiness and cynicism, which does not fit ‘Gravity’ and its circumstances at all, and far from being ‘likeable’, Clooney’s character is quite annoying at times.

-Overall, Cuarón pushes the boundaries of cinema’s capabilities very far with visually breath-taking ‘Gravity’.
-It literally transforms movie experience and the effects will leave one gasping in awe.
-The film is also very fascinating, intense and dramatic; there is suspense and thrill on every corner, and it is a must-see for everyone who is even remotely interested in space exploration because of the insight ‘Gravity’ gives into this.
-However, as it usually happens with 3D films, the problem is in the overall plot – its sheer predictability and sometimes impossibility, coupled with a strange casting choice, means that ‘Gravity’ is not as moving and inspirational as one would expect it to be, and it may contribute to a sense that we have just been on the ride of our lives which, ironically and quite unfortunately, we can easily forget the next day.
+Overall, Cuarón pushes the boundaries of cinematic capabilities very far with his visually-stunning ‘Gravity’.
+It literally transforms movie experience.
+The film is also very intense and dramatic; there is suspense and thrill on every corner, and it is a “must-see” for everyone who is even remotely interested in space exploration.
+However, as it usually happens with 3D films, the problem lies in the plot – in its predictability and impossibility, coupled with a strange casting choice.
+All this means that ‘Gravity’ becomes less moving and less inspirational than one would desire, and it may contribute to the sense that we have just been on the ride of our lives which, ironically, we can easily forget the next day.
 7/10